DataDog/kics/documentation/rules/terraform/aws/kms_key_with_full_permissions.md

 }]
 ```

-Secure your KMS keys by using least privilege principles: restrict access to specific IAM roles/users, limit actions to only those needed, and use explicit Deny statements where appropriate as shown in the secure example:
+Secure your KMS keys by using least privilege principless—restrict access to specific IAM roles/users, limit actions to only those needed, and use explicit `Deny` statements where appropriate as shown in the following example:
 ```
 "Statement":[{
   "Effect":"Deny",